'The Seven Deadly Sins' Movie Reveals New Key Visual

 “We are in a world where the Fairies, Goddesses and Demons exist.
 The ones who saved the Liones kingdom that was on the brink of destruction following the Demons’ secret maneuvers were the legendary order of criminals and knights “the Seven Deadly Sins” and one princess.
 And some time has elapsed since the peace was brought to the Liones kingdom.

-But the group “Six Black Knights” led by Berlion turns up with designs against the Sky Winged ones’ lives in order to break the seal.
-To protect everyone from these inhumanely cruel guys, Meliodas and the others clash against the Six Black Knights.”

-The Seven Deadly Sins was originally created by Nakaba Suzuki.
-It follows the story of Elizabeth, third princess of a kingdom that has been taking over by the Holy Knights after staging a coup.
-She leaves in search of The Seven Deadly Sins, a group of knights who had defended the kingdom ten years ago who had disbanded after they were blamed for plotting against the kingdom.
-Though the Holy Knights had said the Seven Sins had been slain, Elizabeth eventually meets their leader Meliodas.

-The second season of the anime series, The Seven Deadly Sins: Revival of the Commandments,officially kicked off on January 13 in Japan with a worldwide release on Netflix coming much later.
+The newest season of the series, The Seven Deadly Sins: Revival of the Commandments, officially kicked off on January 13 in Japan with a worldwide release on Netflix coming much later.
+The series also features the ending theme, “Beautiful” by Anly and will run for 24 episodes.
 The voice cast from the original season all returned for season two, complete with a mysterious new Deadly Sin, Escanor, the Lion Sin of Pride.

 The Seven Deadly Sins: Revival of the Commandments deals with the Ten Commandments, ten powerful warriors each chosen by the Demon King and bear a powerful curse known as a “Commandment.”
 It gives them enhanced strength, but will curse them should they break one of the Demon King’s rules.
 The Ten Commandments lived 3000 years ago until a betrayal from one of their members led to them being sealed in the Coffin of the Eternal Darkness.